mchevalier2/crestr/README.md

 data(crest_ex_selection)
 ```

 Let’s first have a look at the data.
-We have 20 fossil samples from
+The dataset is composed of 20
-which 7 taxa have been identified.
-The data are already expressed in
+fossil samples from which 7 taxa have been identified.
+The data are
-percentages.
+expressed in percentages.

 ``` r
 ## the first 6 samples